Darren O'Day: Personal life

 O'Day's original family name was Odachowski.
 His paternal grandmother, who had raised his father Ralph and two uncles on her own after his grandfather died in a car accident, shortened it to Odach (the "ch" is silent in Polish phonology) to make it easier to pronounce for her colleagues at Montgomery Ward in Chicago.
 Ralph and one of his brothers legally changed their last names to O'Day in her honor after they were married.
-O'Day has "D. Odachowski" stitched on the side of his game glove to honor his family history.
+O'Day had "D. Odachowski" stitched on the side of his game glove to honor his family history.
 "Odachowski" was featured on the back of his jersey worn during MLB's Players Weekend on August 25–27, 2017.

 O'Day is married to Elizabeth Prann, a University of Florida alumna and an anchor/reporter for HLN.
 Their first child, a daughter named Claire, was born in December 2014.

 In 2017, O'Day was honored as the 2017 Major League Baseball recipient of the Bob Feller Act of Valor Award for his work with the United States Military.

 His parents are Ralph Leon and Michal (nee Shoemaker) O'Day, and he has an older brother, Kyle Matthew O'Day.
 He is a descendant of Louis Du Bois, an early settler of Ulster County, New York and New Paltz, New York, as well as the Hasbrouck family.
-Through these relations, his 11th cousin is Zack Short of the Houston Astros organization.
+Through these relations, his 11th cousin is Zack Short of the New York Mets organization.